microsoft/vscode-npm-scripts/README.md

 ## Features
 - Run npm install.
-- Run a script (`npm run-script`) defined in the `package.json`.
-Pick a script from defined in the `scripts` section of the `package.json`.
+- Run a script (`npm run-script`) defined in the `package.json` by picking a script defined in the `scripts` section of the `package.json`.
-- Rerun the last npm script you have executed.
+- Rerun the last npm script you have executed using this extension.

 ## Using